Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Deploy a web app from a GitHub repo

-Replace the code in AzureSDKApp.java with the following class:
+Replace the code in AzureSDKApp.java with the following class.
+Update the appName variable to a unique value before running the code.

 ```java
 package com.fabrikam.testSDKApp;